CDU-HIT238/slides/week1/index.md

 ## Web Development Recap
 * What can you remember?
 * Grab a sheet of paper and see if you can answer these questions
+* Save your answers, you will need them when you make a website later

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->